2025 Storm Events in Scottsdale

 Avoid if Possible

-- Reflective roofing materials reduce cooling costs by 15-25%
+- Reflective roofing materials reduce cooling loads by 15-25%

 - Cool roof systems can lower surface temperatures by 50-60 degrees